-Enterprises are beginning to embrace chatbots, and we believe that enterprise bots will soon become a mainstream channel for customer interaction.
+Enterprises are beginning to embrace chatbots, and we believe that enterprise conversational AI platform will soon become a mainstream channel for customer interaction.

-As well as providing a DIY framework for developers and agencies, Botpress offers done-for-you enterprise services, where we partner with you to build the bot you need.
+As well as providing a framework for developers and agencies, Botpress offers a Proof of Concept enterprise services, where we partner with you to build the bot you need.

 You have no obligation to do business with us and we have a fair money-back guarantee (but nobody ever claimed it).